Religion in Fiji: History

-Fijian religion prior to the 19th century included various forms of animism and divination.
-Contact from the early 19th century with European Christian missionaries, especially of the Methodist denomination, saw conversion of dominant chiefs such as Octavia and thus also the people they controlled.
+Fijian religion before the 19th century included various forms of animism and divination.
+Contact from the early 19th century with European Christian missionaries, especially of the Methodist denomination, saw the conversion of dominant chiefs such as Octavia and, thus, also the people they controlled.
 Cession of the islands to Great Britain in 1874 saw great change in all aspects of life including religious practice.
 Christianity became the dominant faith.
 Hinduism, Sikhism and Islam were introduced as minority migrant communities came to work in Fiji.